donatj/hootanym/PRIVACY.md

 ## 2. Data Collection and Use

 HootaNym reads usernames from pages it runs on and uses Keybase's identity API to provide additional context about user identities.
-However, this information is not stored, tracked, or shared by HootaNym.
-The data is used only for the duration of your session to enhance user experience and is not retained.
+Keybase API responses are cached locally in your browser to improve performance.
+However, this data is not tracked, shared, or stored outside your local browser environment.
+The cache is used only to enhance your session experience.

 ## 3. Data Security

-HootaNym processes usernames locally in your browser and uses a secure connection to interact with Keybase's identity API.
-Since HootaNym does not store data, the risk of exposure or misuse is minimized.
+HootaNym processes usernames locally in your browser and interacts securely with Keybase's identity API.
+Cached data remains on your device and is not transmitted to any external server by HootaNym, minimizing the risk of data exposure or misuse.

 ## 4. Changes to Our Privacy Policy